Projective toric designs, quantum state designs, and mutually unbiased bases

-In this section, we will present a few simpler constructions in order to get a handle on projective toric designs.
-Later, in \cref{sec:difference}, we will construct more (and smaller) projective toric $t$-designs by utilizing difference sets and Sidon sets from additive combinatorics \cite{taoAdditiveCombinatorics2006}.
-Throughout this section, we will write points in $P(T^n)$ as representatives in $T^n$ with the first entry set to $0$.
+In this section, we present a few simple constructions in order to get a handle on projective toric designs.
+Later, in \cref{sec:difference}, we construct more (and smaller) projective toric $t$-designs by utilizing difference sets and Sidon sets from additive combinatorics \cite{taoAdditiveCombinatorics2006}.
+Throughout this section, we write points in $P(T^n)$ as representatives in $T^n$ with the first entry set to $0$.

 Our first example is a $P(T^n)$ $2$-design of size $n^2$ whenever $n$ is prime, and slightly larger when $n$ is not prime.
 Note that this construction can be generalized to be size $n^2$ whenever $n$ is a prime power, but we do not do this here.
 The generalized construction can be seen in the phases in the complete set of MUBs in prime-power dimensions given in Ref.~\cite{wootters1989optimal}.